 - 1) The historic impact of minewater discharged into Prairie Creek between 1980 and 2006, as well as treated effluent discharged starting in 2006, including: - a.
 Description of the chemical properties of the minewater flowing out of Prairie Creek Mine, and any identified changes in chemical concentrations trends over time; - b.
-Estimated total and annual contaminant loading on Prairie Creek from historic minewater discharge, with emphasis on metals, ammonia, and total solids; and

-- c.
-Identification of any measurable historic impacts of minewater discharge on Prairie Creek's water quality and aquatic ecosystems, an estimate of the geographic distribution of those impacts, and identification of any longer-term implications for valued components that need to be considered when assessing the current mine proposal; - 2) Identification of all potential sources of contamination from the Prairie Creek Mine site, including risk assessment of the potential for the following to leach metals into the environment or create acid rock drainage: - a.
+Estimated total and annual contaminant loading on Prairie Creek from historic minewater discharge, with emphasis on metals, nutrients, pH, sulphates and total solids; and - c.
+Identification of any measurable historic impacts of minewater discharge on Prairie Creek's water quality and aquatic ecosystems, an estimate of the geographic distribution of those impacts, and identification of any longer-term implications for valued components that need to be considered when assessing the current mine proposal; - 2) Identification, descriptions, and estimated amounts of contaminants from all potential sources at the Prairie Creek Mine site, including prediction of the likelihood and consequences for each of the following, alone or in combination, to leach metals, create acid rock drainage, or cause other forms of contamination: - a.
 Underground paste tailings backfill or surface-stored tailings; - b.
-The waste rock pile; and - c.
-Any other materials stored on surface at the Prairie Creek Mine site;
+The waste rock pile; - c.
+Reagent chemicals, hydrocarbons, explosives, and other potentially hazardous products used at the mine site; and - d.
+Any other materials stored on surface at the Prairie Creek Mine site, including aggregates;

-This discussion will include estimates of how much of the waste rock will likely be placed underground, how this amount will be maximized, and post-closure locations, predicted amounts, and management systems for all surface materials storage systems;
+This discussion will include estimates of how much of the waste rock will likely be placed underground, how this amount will be maximized, delineation of all potential contaminant pathways and receptors, and post-closure locations, predicted amounts, and management systems for all surface materials storage systems;

 - 3) Prediction of the likely water quality and quantity of final effluent discharged to the environment during all phases of the Prairie Creek Mine life cycle, incorporating: - a.
+Identification of the constituents of, and quantity likely to come out of, each on-site water source;

-Predicted changes over time in the amount or quality of minewater outflows; - b.
-All relevant water quality parameters including pH, concentrations of metals, nutrients, total suspended solids, major ions, process chemicals and bacteria; and - c.
-Identification of the confidence levels in the predictions, the assumptions used, and the likely range of variation for the parameters identified; - 4) Risk assessment of potential impact outcomes of effluent discharge on Harrison and Prairie Creeks, including the likelihood of occurrence and implications of - a.
+- b.
+Predicted changes over time in the amount or quality of minewater outflows; - c.
+All relevant water quality parameters including pH, concentrations of metals, nutrients, total suspended solids, major ions, process chemicals and bacteria; - d.
+Identification of all committed to mitigation measures to minimize initial water contamination (e.g., mitigative measures to limit blasting residues) and to remove contaminants via the treatment process; and - e.
+Identification of the confidence levels in the predictions, the assumptions used, and the likely range of variation for the parameters identified; - 4) An assessment of potential impact outcomes of effluent discharge on Harrison and Prairie Creeks, including the likelihood of occurrence and consequences of - a.
 Changes to pH in downstream watercourses; - b.
 Increasing sediment levels and water turbidity; - c.
-Increasing contaminant concentrations in the sediments, fish and other aquatic organisms of Harrison and Prairie Creeks; - d.
+Increasing contaminant concentrations in the sediments, fish and other aquatic organisms of Harrison and Prairie Creeks, including consideration of bioaccumulation effects; - d.
 Discharge of ammonia, including possible changes in nutrients available in the food chain in downstream water bodies; and - e.
 Any other impacts which may alter water quality or aquatic ecosystem integrity downstream of the mine;